-- 7.1 Residential (Group C) ("R(C)") : Total Area 57.09-57.00 ha - 7.1.1 The planning intention of this zone is primarily for low-rise and low-density residential developments.
+7.1 Residential (Group C) ("R(C)") : Total Area 57.00 ha

+- 7.1.1 The planning intention of this zone is primarily for low-rise and low-density residential developments.
 Nine "R(C)" zones are designated on the Plan.
 Two are located at the southern tip of Chi Ma Wan Peninsula, which mainly rely on marine access.
-Six are located along South Lantau Road between Cheung Sha and Pui O. The remaining one is located at Shui Hau. - 7.1.2 No development or redevelopment within the "R(C)" zones should exceed a maximum plot ratio of 0.4, a maximum site coverage of 25% and a maximum building height of 2 storeys (7.6m) or the plot ratio, site coverage and height of the existing building, whichever is the greater.
-These restrictions are primarily to reflect the existing and committed development intensities so as to maintain the existing rural and natural character of the South Lantau Coast and to avoid overtaxing the limited road capacity and infrastructure in the area.

-7.2 Village Type Development ("V") : Total Area 86.49 ha

-- The planning intention of this zone is to designate both existing 7.2.1 recognized villages and areas of land considered suitable for village Land within the "V" zones is primarily intended for expansion. development of Small Houses by indigenous villagers.
-It is also intended to concentrate village type developments within the "V" zones for a more orderly development pattern, efficient use of land and provision of infrastructures and services.
+Six are located along South Lantau Road between Cheung Sha and Pui O. The remaining one is located at Shui Hau. - 7.1.2 No development or redevelopment within the "R(C)" zones should exceed a maximum plot ratio of 0.4, a maximum site coverage of 25% and a maximum building height of 2 storeys (7.6m), or the plot ratio, site coverage and height of the existing building, whichever is the greater.
+These restrictions are primarily to reflect the existing and committed development intensities so as to maintain the existing rural and natural character of the South Lantau Coast and to avoid overtaxing the limited road capacity and infrastructure in the area. - 7.1.3 A site at Cheung Sha is zoned "R(C)1".
+No development or redevelopment within the "R(C)1" sub-area should exceed a maximum plot ratio of 0.8, a maximum site coverage of 40% and a maximum building height of 3 storeys (including carport), or the plot ratio, site coverage and height of the existing building, whichever is the greater. - 7.2 Village Type Development ("V") : Total Area 86.49 ha - 7.2.1 The planning intention of this zone is to designate both existing recognized villages and areas of land considered suitable for village expansion.
+Land within the "V" zones is primarily intended for development of Small Houses by indigenous villagers.
+It is also intended to concentrate village type development within the "V" zones for a more orderly development pattern, efficient use of land and provision of infrastructures and services.
 Selected commercial and community uses serving the needs of the villagers and in support of the village development are always permitted on the ground floor of a New Territories Exempted House.
-Other commercial, community and recreational uses may be permitted on application to the Board on the basis that these uses would meet the needs of villagers and would not adversely affect the character of these villages. - 7.2.2 On land designated "V", any new building or any addition, alteration and/or modification to or redevelopment of the existing building should not result in a total development and/ or redevelopment in excess of a maximum building height of 3 storeys (8.23m) or the height of the existing building, whichever is the greater. - 7.2.3 The existing recognized villages at Mong Tung Wan, Tai Long, Shap Long, Ham Tin, Pui O, Lo Uk, San Shek Wan, Cheung Sha, Tong Fuk, Shui Hau, Tai Long Wan and Fan Lau are zoned "V".
+Other commercial, community and recreational uses may be permitted on application to the Board on the basis that these uses would meet the needs of villagers and would not adversely affect the character of these villages.

+- 7.2.2 On land designated "V", any new building or any addition, alteration and/or modification to or redevelopment of the existing building should not result in a total development and/or redevelopment in excess of a maximum building height of 3 storeys (8.23m) or the height of the existing building, whichever is the greater. - 7.2.3 The existing recognized villages at Mong Tung Wan, Tai Long, Shap Long, Ham Tin, Pui O, Lo Uk, San Shek Wan, Cheung Sha, Tong Fuk, Shui Hau, Tai Long Wan and Fan Lau are zoned "V".
 The boundaries of the "V" zones are drawn up having regard to the village 'environs', Small House demand, topography and site constraints.
-Areas of difficult terrain, dense vegetation, streamcourses and burial grounds have been avoided.

-7.3 Government, Institution or Community ("G/IC") : Total Area 86.39 ha
+Areas of difficult terrain, dense vegetation, streamcourses and burial grounds have been avoided. - 7.3 Government, Institution or Community ("G/IC") : Total Area 86.39 ha